 The tables below present the Fund's financial liabilities based on the remaining period to the contractual maturity date.
 The amounts in the tables reflect the contractual undiscounted cash flows.

-5. Financial Risk Management (continued)

-B. Liquidity Risk (continued) As at December 31, 2020
+- 5. Financial Risk Management (continued) - B. Liquidity Risk (continued)

-As at December 31, 2019
+As at December 31, 2021